 Nico Williams: The rise of Athletic Bilbao and Spain winger who could be set for the Premier League this summer

-Nico Williams was not even a teenager when Athletic Bilbao realised he was going to be a big star.
+Nico Williams was not even a teenager when Athletic Club realised he was going to be a big star.

 "When he was a kid, he was different," Andoni Bombin, Athletic's former scout and head of methodology, tells Sky Sports.
 "Even when he was in the U12s, everyone always thought that he was one of the next stars of the club."